Evel Knievel: Jumps and records

 To keep his name in the news, Knievel proposed his biggest stunt ever, a motorcycle jump across the Grand Canyon.
 Just five months after his near-fatal crash in Las Vegas, Knievel performed another jump.
 On May 25, 1968, in Scottsdale, Arizona, Knievel crashed while attempting to jump 15 Ford Mustangs.
 Knievel ended up breaking his right leg and foot as a result of the crash.

 On August 3, 1968, Knievel returned to jumping, making more money than ever before.
 He was earning approximately $25,000 per performance, and he was making successful jumps almost weekly until October 13, in Carson City, Nevada.
 While trying to stick the landing, he lost control of the bike and crashed, breaking his hip again.

 By 1971, Knievel realized that the U.S. government would never allow him to jump the Grand Canyon.
 To keep his fans interested, Knievel considered several other stunts that might match the publicity that would have been generated by jumping the canyon.
 Ideas included jumping across the Mississippi River, jumping from one skyscraper to another in New York City, and jumping over 13 cars inside the Houston Astrodome.
 While flying back to Butte from a performance tour, he looked out the window of his airplane and saw the Snake River Canyon.
 After finding a location just east of Twin Falls, Idaho, that was wide enough, deep enough, and on private property, he leased 300 acre for $35,000 to stage his jump.
 He set the date for Labor Day (September 4), 1972.

-On January 7–8, 1971, Knievel set the record by selling over 100,000 tickets to back-to-back performances at the Houston Astrodome.
+On January 7–8, 1971, Knievel set a sales record at the Houston Astrodome by selling over 100,000 tickets to back-to-back performances there.
 On February 28, he set a new world record by jumping 19 cars with his Harley-Davidson XR-750 at the Ontario Motor Speedway in Ontario, California.
 The 19-car jump was shot for the biopic Evel Knievel.
 Knievel held the record for 27 years until Bubba Blackwell jumped 20 cars in 1998 with an XR-750.
 In 2015, Doug Danger surpassed that number with 22 cars, accomplishing this feat on Evel Knievel's actual vintage 1972 Harley-Davidson XR-750.